Yuriy Ivanyushchenko: Biography

 Volodymyr Ivanyuschenko was born on 21 February 1959 in Yenakiieve, Stalin Oblast.
 In 1961, the region was renamed to Donetsk Oblast.

 From 1974 1978, he studied at the Yenakiieve Mining College.

 From 1978 to 1980, he served in the Soviet Army.

 From 1981 to 1996, he was a foreman of an electric workshop, a senior foreman, a deputy head of a workshop, a deputy chief power engineer, a deputy director for economics of the Yenakiyevo Coke-Chemical Plant, which he acquired in the early 1990s.

 Between 1996 and 2005, he was the director of economics and then promoted as president of Alvi-Invest.

 Between 2003 and 2007 he studied at the Berdyansk University of Economics and Management, specialty: accounting and auditing, qualification: bachelor.
 At the end of 2007, he graduated from Berdyansk University of Economics and Management.

 Between 2005 and September 2007 he was the president of UGK-2000 LLC.

 In March 2006, Ivanyushchenko was a candidate for People's Deputies of Ukraine in the Verkhovna Rada from the Revival Party, No. 14 on the list.
 At the time of the election, as President of UGK-2000 LLC, he was a non-partisan.

 From December 2007 to 12 December 2012, Ivanyushchenko was the member of parliament as the People's Deputy of Ukraine of the Verkhovna Rada of the 6th convocation from the Party of Regions (No. 111 in the electoral list).
 He was a non-partisan politician at the time of that election, when he was the President of UGK-2000 LLC.
 He also appeared at the parliament very rarely.

 On 12 December 2012, Ivanyushchenko was reelected as the People's Deputy of Ukraine of the VII convocation from the Party of Regions, (No. 24 in the electoral list).
 Yuriy Boldyrev explained his inclusion in the checkpoint of the party list of the People's Deputy from the Party of Regions by the fact that Ivanyushchenko is a sponsor of the party.

 On 25 March 2013, according to the Express newspaper, he was "leading" in the list of absentee deputies of the Verkhovna Rada of Ukraine of the 7th convocation, being present at only one of the seven sittings of the parliament.

 In July 2013, Ivanyushchenko was awarded the title of "honorary citizen of the city of Yenakiyevo" for "significant contribution to the spiritual and literary development of the city of Yenakiyevo, active social activity."
-He was sponsored by the amateur football club "Slavkhleb".
+He sponsored the amateur football club "FC Slovkhlib Slovyansk".

 Controversies

-According to Ukrainian media, Ivanyushchenko is a well-known criminal authority nicknamed "Yura Yenakiyevsky."
+According to the media, Ivanyushchenko is a well-known crime boss (criminal authority) nicknamed Yura of Yenakieve ("Yura Yenakiyevskiy)."

 He was also a close associate of President of Ukraine Viktor Yanukovych.